 Fees of special collections and activities at the Air Museum.

-Permanent collections are free or those under 26 years of age, but visits aircraft, pilot planet, are subject to a charge: museum, special events, animation and visits of the two Concords, the Boeing 747 and the Dakota.
+Museum, special events, animation and visits of the two Concords, the Boeing 747 and the Dakota...
 You can choose between the several universes of the museum thanks to the numerous Passes part of the charged activities (planète pilote, simulation, planet visits, and planetarium).

 RER (ligne B/line B) station: Le Bourget, then bus 152